mkffl/mkffl.github.io/_posts/2020-05-26-Expectation-maximization-part-1.markdown

 \sum_{i=1}^N\sum_{c=1}^2 P(t_i=c|x_i)\{\log\pi_c+x_i\log\lambda_c-\lambda_c-\log(x_i!)\}
 $$

-Note how similar the last expression is from (1).
+Note how similar the last expression is to (1.1).
 The indicator variable is replaced by the posterior, i.e. our best guess for the true component that generated ${x_i}$.

-I think of it as a "quasi complete-data" likelihood, a state of knowledge that is halfway through the complete data (omniscient) and the incomplete data (ignorant) states.
+I think of equation 1.5 as a "quasi complete-data" likelihood function, a state of knowledge that is halfway through the complete-data (omniscient) and the incomplete-data (ignorant) states.
+In the literature it is sometimes referred to as the "expectation of the complete-data" likelihood and denoted $\mathcal{Q}$.

 The log-likelihood function can be solved for $\theta$ because the $\log$ "acts directly on the joint distribution".
 Let's unpack this.